TMC will not allow implementation of NRC in WB : Mamata | Devdiscourse

-West Bengal Chief Minister Mamata Banerjee on Friday said the TMC government in the state will not allow implementation of the NRC in the state.
+West Bengal Chief Minister Mamata Banerjee on Friday said the TMC government will not allow implementation of the NRC in the state.
 The implementation of the NRC as nothing but a political vendetta of the BJP-led central government. she told the Assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)